Christian Walker Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.34).
+- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.44).

-- The Cardinals rank 12th in baseball in home runs allowed (17 total, 1.1 per game).
+- Cardinals pitchers combine to rank 15th in baseball in home runs allowed (19 total, 1.1 per game).

-- Flaherty gets the start for the Cardinals, his fourth of the season.
-He is 1-1 with a 1.76 ERA and 13 strikeouts in 15 1/3 innings pitched.
+- The Cardinals are sending Montgomery (2-1) out for his fourth start of the season.
+He is 2-1 with a 2.45 ERA and 17 strikeouts through 18 1/3 innings pitched.

-- In his most recent time out on Wednesday, the righty went 5 1/3 innings against the Colorado Rockies, giving up one earned run while surrendering five hits.
+- The lefty's most recent time out was on Thursday against the Pittsburgh Pirates, when he went 6 1/3 innings, surrendering two earned runs while giving up six hits.

-- In three games this season, the 27-year-old has an ERA of 1.76, with 7.6 strikeouts per nine innings.
-Opponents are hitting .184 against him.

 © 2023 Data Skrive.
 All rights reserved.